 For information about financial aid and loans, visit the Washburn University Financial Aid Office web site or call them at (785) 670-1151.

 - Current Kansas, Colorado, Missouri, Texas, Oklahoma, and Nebraska residents can attend Washburn Law at resident tuition rates (maintenance of a 3.0 cumulative grade point average (GPA) OR establishing Kansas residency by non-Kansas students required to continue to qualify for resident tuition).

 - Residents of all other states can qualify for in-state tuition after only six months (e.g., non-resident students living in Kansas by July 1 prior to their first fall semester can take advantage of resident tuition when they enroll for the second semester in January).
-These students may qualify for a Washburn Advantage Award to assist with first year tuition.

 See the Washburn University website for information.